How we operate

 Communities have asked us to keep the use of both runways at the same time (dual runway operations) to a minimum.
 As our movement numbers increased, between 2001 and 2020, we increased our hours for dual runway use to meet the needs of our business.
 With international travel severely restricted and passenger numbers down over 99%, in the initial phase of COVID-19 lockdown, we have not required dual runway operations.
-Since March 2020 we have used Runway 1 alone, except when maintenance works have taken place, when we have used Runway 2 alone.
+Between March 2020 and April 2022 we used Runway 1 alone, except when maintenance works took place, when we used Runway 2 alone.

-In 2022 we anticipate traffic levels will have sufficiently recovered to again require ‘dual runway operations’.
-We have produced a datasheet that explains the differences that will be seen as normality returns to air travel.
+In April 2022 traffic levels have sufficiently recovered to require ‘dual runway operations’.
+We have produced a datasheet that explains the differences that have been seen as normality returns to air travel.

 What effect did these changes have?

 Depending on where people live there may be no change, less or more aircraft.
 To help explain we have provided information and opportunities to learn more: